RealFascinated/sharex-php-uploader/README.md

 3. Restart the container.
 4. Go to Post Installation to configure ShareX.

+## Installation (Without Docker - Ubuntu)

+This installation method is not recommended as I cannot provide instructions for every single Linux distribution.
+If you don't know what you're doing, use the Docker installation method.

+1. Verify that your web server has the GD library installed.
+If not, run `sudo apt install php-gd` to install it.
+2. Upload the `upload.php` file to your server.
+3. Edit the `upload.php` file to configure the script.
+4. Go to Post Installation to configure ShareX.

 ## Post Installation

 1. Open ShareX and go to Destinations > Custom Uploader Settings.